PANAMA COMPANY FORMATION

 2. Original fact certification of the copy of the passport of the member/director

-- Korean passport: English passport copy certificate (issued by the district office or city hall) ( Sample )
+- Korean passport: English passport copy certificate (issued by the district office or city hall) (View sample)

-- Passport of other countries: Certified True Copy or Notarial Certificate ( Sample )
+- Passport of other countries: Certified True Copy or Notarial Certificate (View sample)

-3. Two types of proof of address in English for the member/director within the last three months
+3. Two types of recent (within the last three months) proof of address in English for members/directors

-- Living in Korea: English certified or certified copy (resident center) + front and back scans of the license (View sample)
+- Living in Korea: English certified copy or abridged copy (resident center) + front and back scans of driver's license (View sample)

 - Living in another country: Utility bill + bank statement (or equivalent official document) (View sample)

-4. Expert recommendation (Request to write an expert recommendation)
+4. Expert recommendation letter (Request for expert recommendation letter)

 5. Bank statements for the last three months (in English or English translation)